So Man-sul

-So Man-sul (Korean: 서만술; 17 April 1927 – 19 February 2012) was the chairman of the Central Standing Committee of the pro-Pyongyang General Association of Korean Residents in Japan (Chongryon), as well as a member of Supreme People's Assembly of the Democratic People's Republic of Korea (North Korea).
+So Man-sul (Korean: 서만술; 17 April 1927 – 19 February 2012) was the chairman of the Central Standing Committee of the pro-Pyongyang General Association of Korean Residents in Japan (Chongryon), as well as a member of the Supreme People's Assembly of North Korea.

-In May 2006, he met his counterpart of the pro-Seoul Korean association Mindan, Ha Byung-ok.
+In May 2006, he met his counterpart of the pro-Seoul association Mindan, Ha Byung-ok.
 According to a joint statement signed on 17 May 2006, "Chongryon and Mindan affirmed each other that they would surely convert the long-standing antagonism and confrontation between the two organizations into reconciliation and concord in conformity with the trend of national history advancing toward national unity and reunification in the idea of 'By our nation itself', the main spirit of the 15 June joint declaration".